-Insect repellents work well but what about going down the route mother nature gave us?
+Insect repellents work well, but what about going down the route mother nature gave us?

 There are many natural ingredients that we can use to help prevent mosquitoes from biting us.
 Below are just a few natural insect repellents.

 Citronella is the most commonly known natural product used help fight off mosquito bites.
 When dining outside, lighting citronella candles will warn off mozzies and other insects allowing you to eat in peace.
-The same can be achieved by applying pure essential oil of citronella, directly to your skin.This should be a high quality essential oil bought from a natural food store NOT a fragrance oil (used to fragrance a room) as this is not adequate to apply to your skin.
+The same can be achieved by applying pure essential oil of citronella, directly to your skin.This should be a high quality essential oil purchased from a natural food store NOT a fragrance oil (used to fragrance a room) as this is not adequate to apply to your skin.

 Other essential oils can also be used such as :-